cofx22/cofx-eu/README.md

 # cofx.eu

-At the moment, www.cofx.eu and cofx.eu redirect to cofx.nl.
+At the moment, https://www.cofx.eu and https://cofx.eu redirect to https://cofx.nl.
 This repository is just a placeholder.